chains-project/bacardi/results/results_baseline_api_diff_cot/gpt-4o-mini/5cf5a482bd430d81257b4ecd85b3d4f7da911621/patches/patch1/responses/CsrfController.java_response.txt

 public class CsrfController {

     @Inject
-    BindingResult bindingResult; // This class has been removed, will need to handle this
+    BindingResult bindingResult; // This remains unchanged, but ensure the new BindingResult is compatible

     @Inject
-    Models models; // Updated import
+    Models models; // This remains unchanged, but ensure the new Models is compatible

     @Inject
     AlertMessage flashMessage;